cylee0815/Arrano_Summer_Internship_Task/README.md

 ### Stage 1: Settings

+This stage includes Steps 0, 1, 2, and 5.
+For Steps 0 and 1, I imported the libraries and check the API status.
+As for Step 2, I wrote a helper function for timestamp convertion.
+Finally, for Step 5, I closed the connection to databases.

 ### Stage 2: Create the first database "address" with token_id and contract_address

+This stage includes Step 3 only.
+In this stage, I manually selected the coins satisfying the following 2 conditions.

+- The coin is ranked top 80 on Coingekco by Market Cap.
+- The coin is Etherum-based, i,e., the coin has a unique contract address.

+Next, I applied get_coin_by_id() method and extracted the value from the key "contract_address" in the dictionary for every coin.
+Then, I stored the (coin symbol, contract address) pairs in my dictionary.

+Finally, I converted the dictionary to the pandas DataFrame and stored it to the SQL database.

 ### Stage 3: Create the second database "market" with token_id, date, time, price and volume

+This stage includes Step 4 only.

 ## SQL Queries